-- strategic activities, resulting in strategic decisions & regulatory controls, based on operational information, which intend to anticipate the future behaviour of the railway system, - operational activities which lead to operational decisions implementing the strategic decisions, based on control & command information, - control & command activities that lead to control & command decisions answering to the operational decisions while taking into account train level information, - local train level activities, initiated by control & command decisions, that result in local train level decisions, integrating local observations and having an impact on the field.
+- strategic activities, resulting in strategic decisions & regulatory controls, based on operational information, which intend to anticipate the future behaviour of the railway system, - operational activities which lead to operational decisions implementing the strategic decisions, based on control & command information, - control & command activities that lead to control & command decisions answering to the operational decisions while taking into account train level information, local train level activities, initiated by control & command decisions, that result in local train level decisions, integrating local observations and having an impact on the field.

 The System Pillar shall therefore also integrate all the upstream anticipating and operating activities which are driving the control & command trains actions at global control & command and train levels.
-This explains why the CCS+ scope to be considered is bigger than only the control & command system, as captured by the corresponding functional layer.

-As a consequence, the technical scope proposed for the System Pillar shall cover the two following interconnected functional domains, which are both including off-board and on-board functions:
+As a consequence, the technical scope proposed for the System Pillar shall cover the two following interconnected functional domains:

-- Control & command trains (both infrastructure and trains), - Operate railway system.
+- CCS: Control & command of trains (both infrastructure and trains) - TMS: Operate railway system.